yleer/Regularization/README.md

     -NN model in main.py is 3-layed NN.

-    -In the bottom of the main.py there is a part where you can train a model.
+    -In the bottom of the main.py there is a part where you can train the model.

     -By changing the traing part you can try out L2, Drop-Out, and No-Regularization.